SonicDMG/SonicDMG.github.io/source/_posts/Moving-from-Cassandra-tables-to-Search-with-DataStax-Part-I.md

 First things first...assumptions!
 If it isn't obvious, we are using the Java based KillrVideo application for reference.
 If you aren't familiar with KillrVideo go take a look [here][killrvideo] to get up to speed.
 In short, this is a real, open source, micro-service style application that we build and maintain to present examples and help folks understand the DataStax tech stack.
 It's also a nice way that I personally get some code time against the stack in a real application as compared to punching out demo apps.

 We are using DataStax Enterprise from drivers to cluster.
-All of the capabilties we're talking about here are assumed to be within that ecosystem.
+All of the capabilities we're talking about here are assumed to be within that ecosystem.

 <!-- more -->